archan937/ex_united/README.md

 case you want to configure them.
 The following options are available:

 * `:code_paths` - a list of directories that will be included
+* `:exclude` - a list of dependencies that will be excluded
 * `:supervise` - the child spec(s) used for supervisioning

 ### Including additional code